 Slump Test Procedure:

-- Keep the slump cone on the base plate and hold it firmly with hands.
+- Keep the slump cone on the base plate and hold it firmly with your hands.

 - The Slump cone is filled with fresh concrete in three layers, each approximately equal to one-third of the height after compaction.
 The tamping should be with 25 strokes with the tamping rod on each layer.

-- The strokes must be distributed uniformly over the cross-section and penetration to the bottom layers from second layers onwards and completion depth for the first layer.
+- The strokes must be distributed uniformly over the cross-section and penetration to the bottom layers from the second layers onwards, and completion depth for the first layer.

 - Following the compaction of the final layer, excess concrete is smoothed and brought level with the top of the mould using a trowel.
 This ensures that the slump cone is filled and presents a flat and even surface for accurate measurement.

-- Remove all the concrete spilled around the cone.
+- Remove all the concrete spilt around the cone.

-- Then slump cone is removed immediately by raising it vertically and slowly.
-This allows the concrete to subside and the slump is measured immediately by measuring the difference between the height of the mound and the highest point on the concrete.
+- The slump cone is removed immediately by raising it vertically and slowly.
+This allows the concrete to subside, and the slump is measured immediately by measuring the difference between the height of the mound and the highest point on the concrete.

 - The slump measured must be recorded in millimetres.